Manifestion of structural Higgs and Goldstone modes in the hexagonal manganites: Introduction

-At low temperatures, the amplitudes of the atomic displacements are small, the average atomic positions are unchanged from the zero temperature positions, and the phonon eigenmodes are obtained by diagonalizing the sum of the first two terms.
-In this limit, far from any structural phase transition, individual phonon modes can be clearly identified.
-As temperature is increased, however, the anharmonic couplings become relevant, the normal modes can no longer be separated into the zero-temperature phonons and the average positions of the atoms are changed.
-This behavior is well established as the origin of lattice expansion in conventional solids.
+At low temperatures, the amplitudes of the atomic displacements are small, the average atomic positions are unchanged from the zero-temperature positions, and the phonon eigenmodes are obtained by diagonalizing the sum of the first two terms.
+As temperature is increased, the anharmonic couplings become relevant, leading to two effects: First, the normal modes can no longer be separated into the zero-temperature phonons and the average positions of the atoms are changed, leading to the well-established lattice expansion in conventional solids; we treat this behavior later in Section~\ref{quasi_harmonic}.
+Second, in systems close to a structural phase transition, the response is dominated by an additional change of atomic positions associated with the anharmonicity of a single soft-mode coordinate; we focus on this behavior here.